Average Member Rating

 Garlic and Lemon Mayo:

-This recipe is a tasty topper for many fish dishes, not just these crab cakes.
+Use this recipe is a tasty topper for many fish dishes, not just these crab cakes.

 3/4 cup mayonnaise